-The commercialization of weather sensors and data will be the next in an important trend of the United States Federal Government using commercial companies for innovation and solutions, as we have seen in recent years in the Earth imagery market, in transportation to the International Space Station, and years ago, in satellite communications.
+The commercialization of weather sensors and data will be the next in an important trend of the United States Federal Government using commercial companies for innovation and solutions, already agricultural farms across the country are using Wind Meters giving them critical accurate data on weather conditions instantly, and as we have seen in recent years in the Earth imagery market, in transportation to the International Space Station, and years ago, in satellite communications.
 Benefits generally include lower cost to the government and taxpayers, less risk of budget cuts, and on-time delivery.
 Specifically for the weather industry, benefits of better severe weather forecasting include the ability to save significant amounts of money for businesses whose operations are at risk due to weather, and to save lives.

 In late January, forecasters predicted a ìpotentially historic blizzardî in New York, which caused the closure of transportation systems and other costly preparations.
 When the blizzard was not as severe, Director Louis Uccellini of NOAAís National Weather Service found himself apologizing for not communicating better that there is always uncertainty in forecasts.
 The public has an expectation of accuracy, and does not appreciate the complexities of forecasting.